 Can you guess the main reason why medical billing claims are rejected?
-Most of the errors occurring in medical billing and coding happen because of staff’s slips of the fingers and inattentiveness.
+Most of the medical billing and coding problems happen because of staff’s slips of the fingers and inattentiveness.
 Train your workers to adhere to the points featured below to eliminate the claim denial rate.

 Any missing data can be the reason for claim rejection.
 Sometimes, even basic fields such as gender, date of birth, date of accident, date of medical emergency, and date of onset are left blank.
-Double-check all the claims for missing or incorrectly entered fields and attach all the required documentation.
+Double-check all the claims for missing or incorrectly entered fields and attach all the required documentation to avoid medical billing errors.
 If you’re working with electronic claims, make sure your software flags users to input all the required info before allowing them to submit.

 Requested to support medical necessity.
 Sometimes a patient needs medical records before filing a claim.
 This can include his medical history, physician records, discharge summaries, etc. Lack of documentation equals no service provided.
 The Social Security Act stated that Medicare will not cover services that are not necessary for the diagnosis or treatment of an illness.

 Since insurance information can change anytime, it’s crucial to verify treatment coverage every time the service is provided.
 Make sure the services you’re providing are covered by the insurance and the patient’s coverage hasn’t been terminated.
-Consider using medical coding and billing software that supports your needs.
+Consider using medical coding and billing software to prevent errors and that supports your needs.

 If the codebook you’re using is outdated, your biller will enter the wrong code.
 If the diagnosis and treatment codes don’t match, the claim will be denied.
 You cannot be diagnosed with a cough and be treated for nausea.